Non Deductible IRA vs Brokerage Account – Which is Better?

 Advantages of Non-Deductible IRAs

 There is one big advantage to doing non-deductible IRA contributions, however.
 And that is the protection from creditors that IRAs provide.
 If you are ever involved in a bankruptcy or lawsuit, money that you have saved in IRAs is generally protected, though be sure to check with the laws of your state to verify.
+We would typically recommend reviewing your umbrella insurance if this is a concern.

 The tax deferral of non-deductible IRAs can be an advantage for some.
 However, we find that this is quite rare.
 If you are very sensitive to capital gains associated with dividends and interest from investments in a taxable brokerage account though, this could be a consideration.